Inference-Time Backdoors via Chat Templates: From LLM Supply Chains to Agentic System Compromise: Related Work

 \section{Related Work}

-Research on LLM backdoors has progressively identified attack surfaces requiring less attacker access ~\citep{li2024backdoorllm}.
+Research on LLM backdoors has progressively identified attack surfaces requiring less attacker access~\cite{li2024backdoorllm}.
 Early work focused on training-time poisoning, requiring dataset control.
 Subsequent approaches relaxed this to infrastructure attacks requiring deployment access, then to input-level injection requiring only runtime interaction.
-A parallel line of work has examined model files themselves as supply-chain vectors.
+A parallel line of work has examined model files themselves as supply-chain vectors, and recent studies have investigated how chat template formatting affects model vulnerability to adversarial inputs.
 Template-based backdoors sit at the confluence of these threads, exploiting supply-chain distribution to achieve persistent behavioral control without training access, infrastructure control, or runtime manipulation.
-We trace these lines of work to show how template attacks combine their key insights.

-\paragraph{Training-time attacks establish that LLMs can harbor trigger-activated behaviors.} Research on training-time backdoors has demonstrated that models can harbor behaviors remaining dormant under normal use but activating reliably when specific triggers appear.
-These behaviors can be embedded through data poisoning~\citep{huang2024composite}, direct parameter manipulation~\citep{xu2024instructions}, or targeted fine-tuning.
-Virtual Prompt Injection~\citep{yan2023vpi} is particularly relevant.
-It uses fine-tuning to embed a conditional behavior: when triggers appear, the model acts as if attacker-specified text were prepended to its input.
-This mechanism is conceptually similar to template injection (persistent, conditional context manipulation) but achieved through weight modification rather than deployment artifacts.
-The limitation shared by these approaches is access: dataset control, training infrastructure, or fine-tuning capability.
-The insight we retain is that trigger-activated behavioral manipulation is achievable; the question is whether cheaper paths exist.
+\paragraph{Training-time attacks establish that LLMs can harbor trigger-activated behaviors.} Research on training-time backdoors has demonstrated that models can harbor behaviors remaining dormant under normal use that reliably activate when specific triggers appear.
+These behaviors can be embedded through data poisoning~\cite{zhao2023prompt, huang2024composite, egbuna2025training}, direct parameter manipulation~\cite{xu2024instructions}, or targeted fine-tuning~\cite{hubinger2024sleeper}.
+Virtual Prompt Injection~\cite{yan2023vpi} is particularly relevant: it uses fine-tuning to embed a conditional behavior such that when triggers appear, the model acts as if attacker-specified text were prepended to its input.
+The resulting behavioral is persistent and conditional, similar to template injection, but requires weight modification.
+The limitation shared by all training-time approaches is the need for dataset access, training infrastructure, or fine-tuning capability.